Want to light a floral bonfire? Then try some plants of the mesembryanthemum group (ice plant) in your garden or on your pot plant shelf.

-This wasn’t done, as some gardeners believe, just to make matters difficult, but because differences in flower and fruit made it impossible to leave the whole group together.
+This wasn’t done, as some gardeners believe, just to make matters difficult, but because differences in flowers and fruit made it impossible to leave the whole group together.
 The rules that define a genus were being broken.

 Species names mostly remained the same, but the genera changed except for a few plants which remained in the original genus.
 Thus, Mesembryanthemum edulis became Carpobrotus edulis.

-If you’re one of those accustomed to calling the mid-day flower mesembryanthemums and having mastered this difficult name are not about to attempt to learn others, all is still not lost.
+If you’re one of those accustomed to calling the mid-day flower mesembryanthemums and, having mastered this difficult name, are not about to attempt to learn others, all is still not lost.

 The group of genera has been put together in a subdivision of the carpetweed family (Aizoaceae) called Mesembryanthemaceae – and you can go right on calling them the mesembryanthemum group if you like.